Visas for Italy

 - enrolment in the course to be attended in Italy

-Accademia Italiana will issue a Certificate of Enrollment to students who apply for this entry visa, only after receiving the total fee and only for the duration of the course booked.
-If the visa application is rejected, after receiving the Certificate of Enrollment, the student has the right to receive a reimbursement of the total amount minus 160 Euros (+ bank charges) for administration costs.
+Accademia Italiana will issue a Certificate of Enrolment and school documents to students who apply for this entry visa, only after receiving the total fee and only for the duration of the program booked.
+If the visa application is rejected, after receiving the Certificate of Enrolment and the school documents, a credit note with the amount paid will be issued for a future course/program within 12 months in person or online.
+If the VISA is definitely rejected students receive a reimbursement of the program amount minus 10% to cover administrative costs and the services already booked.
 After having obtained the entry visa, it is not possible to cancel or change the dates of courses.

 WHEN IN ITALY